spoonLead/JLinker/README.md

 ```

 ## How to use Linker?
 In default Linker links files in directories(dirs) 'engine', 'graphics', 'game' and their subdirectories.
 Linker have to be in same dirs as the 'engine', 'graphics' and 'game'.
-If you want to change this, you have to edit linkedDirs in linker.py.
+If you want to change dirs, you have to edit linkedDirs in linker.py.

-To start the linker you have to install python and write in the console: "py/python3 *path to your linker.py*" (for linux|Mac) or "py *path to your linker.py*" (for Windows).
-You can use absolute or relative path.
+To start the linker you have to install python 3 and write in the console: "py/python3 *path to your linker.py*"  You can use absolute or relative path.
 ```
-py GCup/source/game/linker.py.
+py GCup/JLinker/linker.py.
 ```
 ## How to set your linking parametres?
-### For linking for directories with files
+### Linking for directories with files

 ***Linker will link files in your dirs and in all subdirs recursive***

-**In this way Linker will use default params for directories**
+**Default source directories**
 You can use console arguments at starting linker this way: py/python3 'linker.py path' 'extention of files you should link' 'name with extention of output file'.
 ```
 py GCup/JLinker/linker.py. .js ../myOutPutFile.js
 ```
 In this example linker will make GCup/myOutOutFile.js and put all code from js files in default linking directories

-**For use your custom directories** you have to make .json file in JLinker dir and fill it like this:
+**Your custom source directories** you have to make .json file in JLinker dir and fill it like this:
 ```
 {
      "engine": "../ZEngine",          In the first " " you can write anything.